cedricwalter/cedricwalter.github.io/_posts/2005-02-01-using-basic-stamp-from-parallax.md

 As advertised on their pages, there is a [Compas ](http://www.parallax.com/detail.asp?product_id=29113)(a low-cost direction sensor, sensing 8 direction) sold by [Parallax](http://www.parallax.com/)
 There is also[ a lot more modules](http://www.parallax.com/html_pages/products/boards/appmods.asp) available…I think I will buy one or two just for fun!

-Parallax also sell an <span style="font-weight: bold;">interesting kit called the M-Sorter.
+Parallax also sell aninteresting kit called the M-Sorter.
 It really sorts M&amp;M candies, and even Skittles by color!
 See the M-Sorter [in action here](http://www.lightlink.com/dream/chris/msorter.htm) and [buy it here](http://www.parallax.com/detail.asp?product_id=30067-30054)